-Ph.D. in Japanese, Linguistics Subplan
+Ph.D. in Japanese Linguistics

 Students should consult the most up-to-date version of the degree plan on the Stanford Bulletin as well as the EALC Graduate Handbook.
 Each student should meet with their faculty advisor at least once per quarter to discuss the degree requirements and their progress.